BIGJRA/BIGJRA.github.io/rejuv.md

     down to grab *Bug Memory.* Back on the bridge, take the leap of faith!

-Down in the bottom floor, you’ll find a small tutor.
+Down in the bottom floor, you'll find a small tutor.

 Kakori Gym Move Tutor